 Accuracy

 SnapCalc calculators are designed for practical estimation, comparison, and sense-checking.
 Accuracy depends on correct inputs, correct units, and whether the calculator’s assumptions match your real-world context.
+The goal is not to provide a perfect result but to offer users a reliable answer based on the available data.
+Understanding the limits of accuracy, and using the results responsibly, is key to making informed decisions.

 What “accurate” means on SnapCalc